VantaInc/sdlc-templates/.github/pull_request_template.md

 ### Development

 - [ ] Lint rules pass locally
-- [ ] The code changed/added as part of this pull request has been covered with tests
+- [ ] Application changes have been tested thoroughly
-- [ ] All tests related to the changed code pass in development
+- [ ] Automated tests covering modified code pass

+### Security

+- [ ] Security impact of change has been considered
+- [ ] Code follows company security practices and guidelines

 ### Code review

-- [ ]  This pull request has a descriptive title and information useful to a reviewer.
-There may be a screenshot or screencast attached
+- [ ] Pull request has a descriptive title and context useful to a reviewer.
+Screenshots or screencasts are attached as necessary
-- [ ] "Ready for review" label attached to the PR and reviewers mentioned in a comment
+- [ ] "Ready for review" label attached and reviewers assigned
-- [ ] Changes have been reviewed by at least one other engineer
+- [ ] Changes have been reviewed by at least one other contributor
-- [ ] Issue from task tracker has a link to this pull request
+- [ ] Pull request linked to task tracker where applicable